RKLong/Credit_Risk_Analysis/README.md

 ## SMOTE Oversampling Algorithm
 ![SMOTE_Oversampling_Algorithm](resources/SMOTE.png)
 * The balanced accuracy score is 65%.
-* The precision score for the high risk category is 1%, recall score is 61% and an F1 score of 2%.
+* The precision score for the high-risk category is 1%, recall score is 61% and an F1 score of 2%.
 * The precision score is at 100%, recall score is at 69% and an F1 score of 81% for the low-risk category.

 ## Cluster Centroids Algorithm
 ![Cluster_Centroids_Algorithm](resources/CCA.png)
 * The balance accuracy score is 54%.
 Among the six models, this is the lowest balance accuracy score.
-* The precision score for the high risk category is 1%, recall score is 69% and an F1 score of 1%.
+* The precision score for the high-risk category is 1%, recall score is 69% and an F1 score of 1%.
 * The precision score is at 100%, recall score is at 40% and an F1 score of 57% for the low-risk category.

 ## SMOTEENN Algorithm
 ![SMOTEENN_Algorithm](resources/SMOTEENN.png)
 * The balance accuracy score is 66%.
-* The precision score for the high risk category is 1%, recall score is 75% and an F1 score of 2%.
+* The precision score for the high-risk category is 1%, recall score is 75% and an F1 score of 2%.
 * The precision score is at 100%, recall score is at 56% and an F1 score of 72% for the low-risk category.

 ## BalancedRandomForestClassifier
 ![BalancedRandomForestClassifie](resources/BRFC.png)
 * The balanced accuracy score is 79%.
 Compared to the first four algorithms, this one produced a better balanced accuracy score.
-* The precision score for the high risk category is 3%, recall score is 70% and an F1 score of 6%.
+* The precision score for the high-risk category is 3%, recall score is 70% and an F1 score of 6%.
 * The precision score is at 100%, recall score is at 87% and an F1 score of 93% for the low-risk category.

 ## EasyEnsembleClassifier
 ![EasyEnsembleClassifier](resources/EEC.png)
 * The balanced accuracy score is 93%, which is the highest of all six models.
-* The precision score for the high risk category is 9%, recall score is 92% and an F1 score of 16%.
+* The precision score for the high-risk category is 9%, recall score is 92% and an F1 score of 16%.
 * The precision score is at 100%, recall score is at 94% and an F1 score of 97% for the low-risk category.

 # Summary